How to Check & Prune (Trim) Roots

 4. Contain roots within the yPod

-If any roots are growing outside or beyond the yPod, gently tuck them back inside the yPod.
+It's perfectly normal for a yPod to be full of roots.
+If any roots are growing outside or beyond the yPod, however, gently tuck them back inside the yPod.

 Tip: 1-2 month-old plants are still developing their roots, so it’s unlikely you’ll need to trim any at that stage.